MichaelClerx/cellml-validation/cellml_1_1/cellml_1_1_changes.md

     2.2.2 xmlns:xlink="http://www.w3.org/1999/xlink"

+## Identifiers

 The rules for identifiers are changed:

     2.4.1 identifiers consist of numbers, letters, and underscores 2.4.1 identifiers must contain at least one letter 2.4.1 identifiers may not start with number

+## Initial values

+Initial values can now be variables

+    3.4.3.7 An initial value can be a number or a local variable name

+## Imports

 Models can now contain `<import>` elements

     3.4.1.1 A model can contain <import> elements

+    9.4.1.1.1 An `<import>` element can contain only `<component>`, `<units>`, and `<rdf:RDF>` elements 9.4.1.1.2 An `<import>` element must define an `xlink:href` attribute

+    9.4.1.2.1 A model must not directly or indirectly import itself.
+    9.4.1.2.2 Component units cannot be imported

+    9.4.1.3 An `xlink:href` attribute must be a valid URI.

+    9.5.1 Imported units may depend on other units in the source model (but these do not automatically get imported too).

+    9.5.2.2 If imported components are connected, their connections are imported too.
+    9.5.2.3 If imported components have encapsulated components, these are imported too, along with their connections (note that each component is a tree, cousins can't interact!).
+    9.5.2.4 Component units may depend on other units in the source model (but these do not get imported too).

 The rules for `<component>` now cover "model components" (defined locally) and "import components".